man-soor/ccda-parser/README.md

 # pyCCDA

-A lightweight Python library for parsing raw C-CDA (Consolidated Clinical Document Architecture) documents without the need to understand the entire specification.
+A lightweight Python library based on BlueButton, for parsing raw C-CDA (Consolidated Clinical Document Architecture) documents without the need to understand the entire specification.
 If you're using [BlueButton.js](https://github.com/blue-button/bluebutton.js/) this maintains much of the same functionality.
+Credit due to the BlueBotton contributors.

 Test documents from various vendors available [here](https://github.com/jmandel/sample_ccdas).